Ranbir Kapoor Makes A SHOCKING REVELATION When Asked If He Is Dating Alia Bhatt!

 - How Katrina Kaif Would React To This?
 Ranbir Kapoor Admits Having A CRUSH On Alia Bhatt!

-- Neetu Kapoor REACTS To Alia Bhatt-Ranbir Kapoor's Affair; Comments On His Break-up With Katrina Kaif

 Post her split with her rumored beau Sidharth Malhotra, Alia Bhatt's growing closeness to her 'Brahmastra' co-star Ranbir Kapoor is the hottest buzz in the tinsel town.
-The 'alleged' couple left several tongues when they arrived together at Sonam Kapoor's wedding reception.
+The 'alleged' couple left several tongues wagging when they arrived together at Sonam Kapoor's wedding reception.

 ALSO READ: Arjun Rampal & His Wife Mehr Jessia CALL IT QUITS After 20 Years Of Marriage!